 That is the binary risk around this trade.
 The Kiwi is stronger today, but the US jobs report still owns the next catalyst.

-For readers tracking the same payrolls risk across markets, XOOMAR’s related coverage on Dollar Slump Shoves Silver Price Forecast Into NFP Trap and USD/CAD Price Forecast Traps Bulls Before NFP Shock shows how tightly short-term setups are clustered around the same US labor data event.
+For readers tracking the same payrolls risk across markets, XOOMAR’s related coverage on Dollar Slump Shoves Silver Price Forecast Into NFP Trap, USD/CAD Price Forecast Traps Bulls Before NFP Shock, USD/CAD Loonie comeback, and AUD/USD bears near 0.7000 shows how tightly short-term setups are clustered around the same US labor data event.

 Weak US data pressures the Dollar and sharpens focus on the Fed path